hanabi/hanabi.github.io/Reference.md

 ### The Whisper Discard Chop Move

+- First, see the section on the *[Scream Discard](#the-scream-discard-chop-move-deliberately-discarding-instead-of-playing)*.
 - Occasionally, a player will have known trash in their hand.
 Obviously, they are expected to discard the known trash first before discarding their right-most unclued card.
 - Thus, if a player instead discards their right-most unclued card instead of the known trash, it must be a signal that something is wrong, exactly like a *Scream Discard*.
 This is more subtle than a *Scream Discard* though, so it is called a Whisper Discard.
 - *Whisper Discards* are to be treated identically to *Scream Discards*.
 In short, this means that they 1) cause a *Chop Move* and 2) force a clue to be given on the next turn.

 ### The Echo Scream Discard Chop Move

+- First, see the section on the *[Scream Discard](#the-scream-discard-chop-move-deliberately-discarding-instead-of-playing)*.
 - A *Scream Discard Chop Move* is done only as a last resort.
 So, if the next player has an unimportant card on chop, then the move is usually a *Generation Discard* and does not *Chop Move* anyone.
 - However, what if a *Scream Discard* is done and the next player has either:
   - a known playable card